Bekiboo/Cube/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+- Add more levels to the game.
+- Add bonuses (Vampire Survivor like?)
+- Add more enemy types.